Contact

 Scalar Fields in the Early Universe

-Mubarak Abdallah, Marco Drewes, Sebastian Zell
+Mubarak Abdallah, Marco Drewes

 We study the nonequilibrium dynamics of scalar fields in the early universe in the framework of the Schwinger-Keldysh formalism.
 We are interested in several applications, including inflation, reheating, Dark Matter production and the fate of the Higgs field in the early universe.